Instagram Story Specs 2026: The Ultimate Guide

 H.264 is still the working standard for Story delivery.
 It is easy to process, widely supported, and predictable in Meta’s pipeline.
 AAC audio avoids playback issues and keeps file sizes under control.

-Bitrate is where production quality usually gets lost.
-Export too low and Instagram compresses an already thin file.
-Motion starts to break apart, shadows turn muddy, and gradients band.
-Export far higher than the platform needs and you usually get a heavier file, slower handoff, and little visible improvement after upload.
+Bitrate is where quality usually gets lost.
+Export too low and Instagram compresses an already thin file: motion breaks apart, shadows turn muddy, gradients band.
+Export far higher than the platform needs and you mostly get a heavier file, a slower handoff, and little visible gain after upload.

-• Keep bitrate high enough to protect detail in motion
+- Keep the bitrate high enough to protect detail in motion

-• For paid Story ads, give the export more headroom so Meta’s compression has a better source file to work from
+- For paid Story ads, give the export more headroom so Meta’s compression has a better source to work from

 Fast cuts, camera movement, particles, and fine texture all need more data than a static talking-head frame.
-That is the trade-off teams miss.
-A bitrate that looks acceptable on a simple testimonial can fall apart on product footage with reflections, fabric texture, or rapid transitions.
+That is the part teams miss.
+A bitrate that looks fine on a simple testimonial can collapse on product footage with reflections, fabric texture, or rapid transitions.

 Edit for Story playback, not just for the timeline

 Instagram can play longer Story uploads, but good Story creative is still built in deliberate beats.
-If the message depends on one long uninterrupted clip, pacing usually drifts and retention drops.
-Shorter, intentional segments hold up better because each one carries a single job: hook, explain, prove, or push the next action.
+If the message hangs on one long uninterrupted clip, the pacing sags and people tap away.
+Shorter, intentional segments hold up better, because each one has a single job: hook, explain, prove, or push the next action.

 That matters before export.
 If you are planning a multi-part sequence, cut it as a sequence on purpose instead of handing Instagram a long file and hoping the breaks feel natural.
 Moonb’s guide to Instagram Stories video length and clip planning is a useful reference for structuring those segments before you render.